Start Your Journey to North Dakota

 Don't let vacation days go unused.
 Start planning your trip to Legendary North Dakota now

-Every year, more than half of Americans (54 percent) fail to use all their time off, creating a stockpile of 662 million unused vacation days.
+Every year, more than half of Americans (54 percent) fail to use all their time off, creating a stockpile of 705 million unused vacation days.
 The most effective remedy for American workers who want to use more vacation days is better planning.
-National Plan for Vacation Day, launched by Project: Time Off, is a call-to-action for Americans to stop making excuses and start making vacation plans.
+Now is the time to look ahead and plan your travels.
 More planners report they are “very” or “extremely” happy with their relationships, health and well-being, company and job compared to non-planners.

 From arts and entertainment to the great outdoors, and everything in between, visitors will find endless opportunities in North Dakota to have experiences tailored to their interests.
 Get your free North Dakota Travel Guide or choose from some of North Dakota’s more popular routes, and things to see and do along the way.

 - Theodore Roosevelt National Park — Theodore Roosevelt National Park, the Grand Canyon of the North, offers great opportunities for breathtaking hiking, beginner and expert mountain biking and fantastic scenic views, many of which include wildlife like buffalo, wild horses, elk and bighorn sheep.
 The rugged 70,000-acre park honors Theodore Roosevelt, who ranched in the Badlands and championed conservation while serving as our 26th president.